Bells break the quiet in New Glarus as the village waits for a return to normalacy

 In a normal year, the melodies can bring pause for the visitors who flock here to browse the cheese, gift and other specialty shops, grab a hunk of pear bread at New Glarus Bakery or sip a Moon Man at the village’s namesake brewery on the hill along Highway 69.

 Only there are no busloads of tourists or crowded stores, restaurants and taverns.
-New Glarus Brewing Co. is still making barrels of beer, but its tours, tasting room and beer garden have been closed to the public since last spring due to the COVID-19 pandemic.
+New Glarus Brewing Co. is still making barrels of beer but its tours, tasting room and beer garden have been closed to the public since last spring.
 Festivals in the village below dedicated to music, Wilhelm Tell, Oktoberfest and the orphaned Swiss girl, Heidi, were all scrubbed in 2020.
-It’s unclear if they will return this year, but there is hope that at some point in 2021 there will be redemption, recovery and return to the profitable status quo.
+It’s unclear if they will return this year but there is hope that at some point in 2021 there will be redemption, recovery and return to the profitable status quo.

 Like other small businesses throughout the country, time is also running out in this Green County village of about 2,100 people.